Disaster Pregnancy Prepping

 And I don't want to knock the benefits of modern medicine, but up until 100 years ago, many people were half-starved and living in unsanitary conditions, too.
 It's important to remember that birth is a natural process that's been going without surgeons for a long, long time.

-Reading birth stories can help take away some of the fear surrounding birth.
-Ina May’s Guide to Natural Childbirth contains a lot of birth stories and a great deal of practical medical information.
-Ina May’s Spiritual Midwifery also includes a lot of birth stories.
-Henci Goer’s The Thinking Woman’s Guide to a Better Birth is another good one.
+Reading birth stories may help reduce some of the fear surrounding birth.
+Ina May's Guide to Natural Childbirth contains many birth stories and a great deal of practical medical information.
+Ina May's Spiritual Midwifery also includes a lot of birth stories.
+Henci Goer's The Thinking Woman's Guide to a Better Birth is another good one.

 Watching natural birth videos can help a lot, too.
 Just make sure you're conscious of your surroundings before watching them!
 They can get intense.
 But it'll begin to seem normal once you watch enough videos to get past the “yuck” factor.
 And that is the mindset that you want before your own day comes.